Lithia22/CST435_Assignment_1/README.md

    - Node.js: Detects language and returns language code (eng, spa, fra, etc.)
    - Java: Creates a short summary
 4. **All results come back** and are displayed together
-5. **Performance is measured** - shows how much faster parallel processing is vs doing one-by-one
+5. **Performance is measured** - shows how much faster parallel processing is vs sequential

 ## Example